 The Bankhouse Inn, 40 Bankhouse Lane, Pudsey, Leeds, West Yorkshire, LS28 8EB.

 The Mustard Pot has Chapel Allerton’s top beer garden, making it well worth a visit to the Leeds suburb.
 The family-friendly pub has a great little spot with a big swathe of grass out front with benches and tables to take a seat at.
 It’s the perfect area to enjoy something from the pub’s bar which is well stocked with local ales, spirits and wine, and if you need something to soak it all up, they’ve got a decent menu of pub classics to tuck into – their range of pies always go down well.

 The Mustard Pot, 20 Stainbeck Lane, Chapel Allerton, Leeds, West Yorkshire, LS7 3QY.

 The Boundary House

 This Methley favourite is packed full of country pub charm – and it has a huge beer garden to boot.
 There’s a raised patio overlooking swathes of green grass, with tables, benches and sofas to cosy up on.
 Inside, you can choose from craft beer, cocktails or wine – and if you get peckish, the bar snacks are great.
 Think Scotch eggs, meat sticks and pork pies.
-If you’ve got a bigger hole to fill, they’ve got a menu of dishes like pearl barley risotto, Barnsley lamb chop and whole lemon sole.
+If you’ve got a bigger hole to fill, they’ve got a menu of dishes like steak frites, wild mushroom tagine and baked turbot.

 The Boundary House, 24 Church Side, Methley, Leeds, West Yorkshire, LS26 9EE.